hufihaf/Markdown-Mindmaps/DataLakehouse.md

 - I have a lot of data from a variety of sources.
 I need this data centralized and accesible with APIs.
 - An AWS Datalake is the best option here.
 - 6/30/25 -> set up the S3 bucket. failed to set up API ingestion (no permissions).
 - 7/1/25 -> API key and address from sam.gov and data.gov gathered.
 Need to gain permissions still.
 Requested access to Athena and QuickSight services in order to get the output layer going.
+On second note, it doesn't seem that my project domain extends to visualization - I just need that API layer (Athena).
+Does this API layer work with PowerBI? -> Yes, just need Open Database Connectivity (ODBC) driver installed on PowerBI.